ApplyGem is an online business tool for creating application forms and reviewing applicants that I designed, engineered

 We also used

 Found Sound Nation

 I was contracted to build numerous websites showcasing their organization and its many projects, festivals, and residencies.
 For their central website (seen in images), we tried to design something that feels large and alive.

 Found Sound Nation was tasked by the U.S. Dept. of State to design an art residency and performance festival for musicians from around the world called OneBeat.
 I built both the public-facing website that showcased the artists as well as an application form and applicant review system that allowed them to browse through the thousands of applicants.

-The review system is still in use by Found Sound Nation / U.S. Dept. of State, and I'm told a number of other government programs have adopted it.
+The review system is still in use by Found Sound Nation / U.S. Dept. of State, and other government programs have adopted it.

 I served as sole developer using

 WordPress, for which I developed a number of custom functionalities.
 The review system was built from scratch and runs on

 An online game and outerspace interface of musical creation and recreation.
 I co-created the concept (with Chris Marianetti) and programmed the website myself.

 First, an artist uploads a piece of music and places it in a scrolling galaxy as a star that others can click on and listen to.